mik-jozef/regerex/README.md

 ```

 #### replace(...)
 In the future I'd like to support replacing, but I don't yet have an idea about how it should work.
+This method throws Error.

 #### *matchAll(str[, start[, end[, trackLines]]]) : Object | null
 Generator that yields all matches in string "str".
 See `match()`.